electric-sql/electric/docs/deployment/concepts.md

 ### Generator

-The generator is built into the [`electric-sql` Typescript library](../usage/installation/client.md) and is invoked as the [`npx electric-sql generate` command](../api/cli.md#generate) that you call in development and during your build process to generate a [type safe client library](../usage/installation/client.md).
+The generator is built into the [`electric-sql` TypeScript library](../usage/installation/client.md) and is invoked as the [`npx electric-sql generate` command](../api/cli.md#generate) that you call in development and during your build process to generate a [type safe client library](../usage/installation/client.md).

-The generator needs to be able to connect to the Electric sync service and outputs a Typescript module that's imported and bundled into your app.
+The generator needs to be able to connect to the Electric sync service and outputs a TypeScript module that's imported and bundled into your app.

 ### Migrations proxy